BryanMorgan/isbot/README.md

 This will update files in the [fixtures](./fixtures/) directory.

 ### Unit and integration tests
-To test the full test suite of unit and integration tests, run:
+To run all unit and integration tests:

 ```bash
 cargo test